 With them in control of the senate a ‘Change Ain’t Coming’ no matter who sings the song, Sam Cooke or Jennifer Hudson.

-While we waited beyond November 3rd for the decision on who will be the President for our Thanksgiving, our wedding anniversary, Christmas and the New Year 2021, these two politicians are now the most dangerous men in DC.
-They are in Washington as I write planning to wreak havoc on black folks and whom ever else gets in their way to keep America from going white.
-Trump has claimed voter fraud now that it looks like the end is near, Graham donated $500, 000 for his going away party to keep the confusion going.
+While we waited beyond November 3rd for the decision on who will be the President for our Thanksgiving, our wedding anniversary, 46th anniversary of the Rumble in the Jungle, Christmas and the New Year 2021, these two politicians were the most dangerous men in DC.
+They were in Washington as I write planning to wreak havoc on black folks and whom ever else gets in their way to keep America from going color blind.
+Trump claimed voter fraud when it looked like the end was near, Graham donated $500, 000 for his going away party to keep the confusion going.

 With Graham and Mitchell in charge of the Senate, the country will be more dangerously divided then ever–keeping it real!

 It will make no difference whether Donald Trump or Joe Binden is declared the winner.
 McConnell and Graham will be giving each other high fives as soon as the winner is declared.

 These two are what is wrong with America, when it comes to talking out of both sides of their mouths no one does it better.
 They will tell a lie and look you or any television camera straight in their lens/eyes and deny they ever said it despite the video tape rolling—much like the cops in America!

 McConnell and Graham will be front and center in their efforts to make America white again and they will be there to derail any efforts by the Democrats to provide an “Even Playing Field” that has yet to be achieved by either party since 1865.
 This was the year when the Emancipation Proclamation was written to free the slaves!